- Openings for Domestic PhD Students – Program Start – January, 2021

 - Nano-Structured Industrial Biomaterials Group; Centre for Biocomposites and Biomaterials Processing – Professor Mohini Sain

-- The Faculty of Forestry is now accepting applications for PhD positions starting in January, 2017.
+- The Graduate Department of Forestry is now accepting applications for PhD positions starting in January, 2021.

 Applied Behavioural and Chemical Ecology of Forest Insects – Assistant Professor – Jeremy Allison